HappyChainDevs/happychain/docs/account.md

 The Happy Account is a global account for all applications on HappyChain.

-The account is an EIP-4337 smart contract wallet controlled by a private key (EOA).
+The account is a Boop-powered smart contract wallet controlled by a private key (EOA).
 The private key can be derived from a social account (Google, Twitter, Discord, ...) or come from a browser-injected wallet extension like Metamask.
 The social account solution is non-custodial via seamless 2FA.